 Everyone's genetically different.
 So what works for me won't necessarily work for you.

-The best thing you can do (from my experience) is try some of the ideas I'm throwing your way, see if they work for you.
-And if they don't then try something different.
+The best thing you can do (from my experience) is to try some of the ideas I'm throwing your way, see if they work for you.
+And if they don't, then try something different.

 If you've got some other hair-growth tricks to share, please add your 10c below.